thepry/amazonlinux-docker-gems/README.md

 ```

 After that docker container will be started, gem will be installed and packed.
-The `./builded/sqlite3-1.3.13.zip` will be created.
+The `./build/sqlite3-1.3.13.zip` will be created.

-If you build gem again it will delete the existing zip file from the `builded` folder.
+If you build gem again it will delete the existing zip file from the `build` folder.

 ### Complex gem example: